Einstein2150/RABIDS/README.md

+## What's New

+### VERSION 0.1.1
+- **New Module: `daemon/chatwipe`** - WhatsApp chat extractor that automatically extracts the first 8 chats from a user's WhatsApp Web session in Google Chrome
+- **Features:**
+  - Automatically detects Chrome installation and WhatsApp Web login
+  - Extracts both incoming and outgoing messages with timestamps

+---

 ## Overview
 **PWNEXE** is a modular Windows malware generation framework.
 It empowers security researchers and red teamers to rapidly build custom malware payloads by chaining together a variety of modules—such as ransomware, persistence loaders, C2 servers, and more—into a single executable.
 PWNEXE is designed for advanced adversary simulation, malware research, and authorized red team operations.